Reverse engineering overview

 One can think of reverse engineering as a specific CAD modeling process where you start from an existing artifact instead of a blank workspace.
 The whole process is driven by a reference shape represented with either a point cloud or mesh geometry.
-Looking from this standpoint, Analysis Situs is designed to become a modeling system where the main prerequisite is the existence of a reference part guiding the design process and used to snap points, curves, and surfaces.
-The following figure illustrates the entire reverse engineering workflow in Analysis Situs.
+Looking from this standpoint, Analysis Situs requires the existence of a reference part guiding the design process and used to snap points, curves, and surfaces.
+The following figure illustrates a typical reverse engineering workflow.

 It all starts with importing a mesh model.
 The most popular format for unorganized triangulations today is the stereolithography format (STL).
 Once the import is done, you begin retopologizing your model by outlining the feature lines.
 The goal of this stage is to build a network of curves bounding the surface patches.
 It is practical to sketch the boundary curves following the curvature map of your mesh.
 Once you are done with the topology, it is time to fit surfaces and construct a final manifold shell.
 In the end, you may want to check the obtained deviation map and export the result to one of the popular CAD exchange formats, e.g., IGES or STEP.